gmbneves/r-for-data-science/README.md

 # Organization

 There's one script for each chapter containing examples and exercises from the book that I do for practice and some other things that pop in my head during practice.
+Files are named according to its chapter.
+For example, the script for chapter 1 is named "ch02.R".

 # Reference

-"R for Data Science by Hadley Wickham and Garrett Grolemund (O'Reilly).
-Copyright 2017 Garret Grolemund, Hadley Wickham, 978-1491-91039-9."
+R for Data Science by Hadley Wickham and Garrett Grolemund (O'Reilly).
+Copyright 2017 Garret Grolemund, Hadley Wickham, 978-1491-91039-9.